 “There is really little reason, as well as little evidence, to support the assumption that the gas necessarily separates as gas bubbles where it is produced.
 It is not at all irrational to suppose that the gas, having first saturated the cheese mass, separates at advantageous points which have no necessary relation to those localities rich in bacterial growth.
 In other words we may suppose a process similar to the growth of crystals to take place,” he wrote.

-For the past 15 years, however, Swiss cheese has been made with less and less holes in it.
-The only significant thing that has changed since is how the cows are milked, which suggests that the bacteria has nothing in particular to do with the holes in the tasty cheese.
+For the past 15 years, however, Swiss cheese has been made with fewer and fewer holes in it.
+The only significant thing that has changed since is how the cows are milked, which suggests that the bacteria has nothing, in particular, to do with the holes in the tasty cheese.

 At Agroscope, researchers looked at age-old milking methods in barns versus fully-automated, industrial milking systems which are much cleaner and mandated by regulations nowadays.
 When the cow is milked, “microscopically small hay particles” make their way into the substance and the cleaner the milking process the less hay you’ll find in the milk.
 In a series of tests, by adding various amounts of hay particles in the milk, the Swiss researchers could control the number of holes in the cheese.